 This weekend he appears to have a guest.
 I was up in my little room in the attic when I heard voices late last night.
 I knew Ron’s and Hilda’s voice but I also heard a sweet female voice.
 I didn’t bother coming down to take a look at the guest but it sounded like the voice belonged to a young woman.
 Ah!
 Nice!
 Ron finally has a girlfriend.
 I think it’s about time.
 He spends too much time working or with his mother.
 The young man needs to get a life of his own.
 I am curious to see the girl.
 Ron was about the same age as my Dianne would be now.
 My heart sank as I thought of Dianne.
 I haven’t seen her in twelve years.
 The last time I saw her she was about thirteen, and turning out to be a pretty young woman.
 Thinking about Dianne always made me think about her mother Jillian, my Jilly.

 Jilly was my childhood sweetheart.
 We literally grew up together in the same neighborhood.
 We went to the same kindergarten, the same elementary school, and then high school.
 But I gave up studying after high school.
-I was a little bit like Ron, rebellious, and not exactly the ideal student.
-But thankfully Ron had better sense.
-I bummed around a bit, much to my parents’ distress, got into trouble with the law a few times, and then settled down in construction.
-I was good at it, and started making good money, thankfully.
-Jill on the other hand went on to college.
-She was always smart and beautiful.
-She moved to another city to go to school, and we lost touch.
+I was a little bit like what Ron was before he turned around, rebellious and not exactly the ideal student.
+I bummed around a bit, much to my parents’ distress, got into trouble with the law a few times, and then drifted into construction.
+Fortunately, I was good at it, and started making good money.
+I stayed in construction.
+Jill on the other hand went on to college in another city.
+She was always smart, and beautiful, hauntingly beautiful.
+When she moved we lost touch.
 She became a nurse and settled in the city where she studied, and so I thought I would never see her again.
 I didn’t think about her for some years.
-I was a little miffed, I must say.
+The truth is that I was a little miffed, I must say.
 I felt like she thought she was too good for me.
 Certainly her parents thought that way.
 They stayed in the same neighborhood but they would never speak to my parents, or even look at me.
 I guess I didn’t exactly do much to make them change their minds.
 Anyway, we went our separate ways for a couple of years, seeing different people.

 After that I wandered here and there, wanting to rest but unable to because my heart was not at peace.
 I didn’t know why but I felt like I had to wait for something.
 And, it was at that time that I saw Hilda.
 She was visiting her dead husband’s grave.
 She looked so dignified and stoic.
 She stood silently by the grave for a few minutes with her eyes closed, and then she turned around and walked away.
 For some reason, her calmness drew me.
 There was something so stable and peaceful about her that I followed her home.